Gsaudx/School-Grades-Api/guides/guide_en.md

 ```

 ## Endpoints
 You can also check the endpoints by going to the automatically generated Swagger UI at your_server/docs.
+We also recommend that you test the API there.

 |  HTTP Method  |            Endpoint           |                 Description                |
 | ------------- | ----------------------------- | ------------------------------------------ |